GautierBlandin/software-craftmanship/project-starter.md

-# Repo starter notes
+# Project starter guide

-A practical guide to initialize a new project using best-practices.
+A practical guide to initialize a new project and setup tooling using best-practices.

 ## Project initialization